Family Hikes in the Southeast

 - Otter Springs: A Suwanee River Water Management District owned park run by the ForVets program.
 My daughter and I took the nature trail walk two winters ago.
-Nice and easy trail that runs near the water for the most part.
+It’s a nice and easy trail that runs near the water for the most part.
 Very quiet in the winter.
 Camping.
 Near Fanning Springs.

 - Paynes Prairie State Park: I’ve been told that if you want to see gators go here.
 Not sure if that was because of it’s close vicinity to the University of Florida or the population of alligators that live in the sink on the prairie.
 Long trail.
-You can cut it short or just climb the look out tower to check out the wild horses.
+You can cut it short or just climb the lookout tower to check out the wild horses.
 The trail out onto the prairie, La Chua Trail, can be thrilling for families with teens- as you are literally walking on a path with giant alligators close by and no fences!
 This is not for small kids, pets, or the unagile- it’s actually scary!